 This is usually the quickest and simplest way to solve the problem as your neighbour may not be aware they are disturbing you.
 If you feel uncomfortable to approaching the person, you can report it online.

-There are few controls the council have about moving traffic on the highway, or the engines of stationary vehicles.
+There are few controls the council have about moving traffic on the highway, trains or UK air space.

-If officers witness an idling vehicle, they will ask the driver to switch off their engine.
-If they refuse or officers witness the driver causing the same offence, a Fixed Penalty Notice can be issued of £20.
+If you concern is around idling vehicles, our Patrol Officers can visit the location to witness this.
+They will ask the driver to switch off their engine.
+If they refuse or officers witness the driver causing the same offence, a Fixed Penalty Notice can be issued.

-If you are experiencing noise or nuisance from vehicles which isn’t of a criminal nature, you can report it online.
+If you are experiencing noise or nuisance from vehicles which isn’t state above or of a criminal nature, you can report it to us online.